How Has Corporate Social Responsibility Changed in 2021? Empower Your Employees

 Recently I joined my former colleague, Frank Cooper III, on Salesforce’s “Blazing Trails” podcast to talk about leading with purpose, the interplay of wealth and wellness, and technology in the 2021 new normal.
 For those of you who don’t know Frank, he is the senior managing director and global chief marketing officer of BlackRock, the world’s largest asset manager.
 Frank’s career journey includes time at Pepsi, BuzzFeed, AOL, and Def Jam.
-Frank is a cerebral thinker and our conversation got me thinking about what I’m seeing and hearing these days around the notion of “doing good.”
+Frank is a cerebral thinker and our conversation got me thinking about what I’m seeing and hearing these days around the notion of corporate social responsibility, sustainability, and “doing good.”

 “There are so many buzzwords [around corporate purpose] floating around now it’s easy for all of us to get lost in it,” said Frank.
 We see terms like “citizen philanthropy,” “stakeholder capitalism,” corporate social responsibility (CSR), “sustainability” bandied about.
 But what do they all really mean?